 In addition to add-ons, Hulu also offers a plan with Live TV channels, which is another thing you can’t get with Netflix.
 This option is pricey and gets you access to more than 60 TV channels including ABC, FOX, National Geographic, CNN, and more — see full list here.

-Of course, you can always combine Netflix with something like YouTube TV to get access to live TV channels and sign up for services like HBO Go and Showtime independently, but you won’t have access to all of them in one service like with Hulu.
+Of course, you can always combine Netflix with something like YouTube TV.
+That will get you access to live TV channels and sign up for services like HBO Go and Showtime independently, but you won’t have access to all of them in one service like with Hulu.

 Important: Keep in mind is that content on Netflix differs from country to country due to licensing rights.
 Netflix’s library of movies and TV shows is much, much smaller in a lot of countries in Europe and other regions compared to the US, which is a shame.
 Some try to get around this restriction with a VPN, but not all of them work since Netflix is working hard on blocking them.